unccd/Prais4-reporting-manual/SO3.md

 The total area under each drought intensity class should be derived in a two-step process:

-(i) Project the drought intensity class grid into a suitable equal area projection (e.g., Mollweide) to obtain the cells’ area in km{sup}`2`.
+1. Project the drought intensity class grid into a suitable equal area projection (e.g., Mollweide) to obtain the cells’ area in km{sup}`2`.

-(ii) Combine all cells’ area in a given drought class to get the total area under each drought intensity class.
+2. Combine all cells’ area in a given drought class to get the total area under each drought intensity class.

-#### Step 4:  Calculate proportion of land under drought
+#### Step 4:  Calculate proportion of land under drought without class breakdown

 ```{note}
 Related areas in the PRAIS 4 platform: table SO3-1.T2
 ```

-The proportion of land in each drought intensity class is calculated for each reporting year as a percentage of the total land area.
+The proportion of land under drought irrespective of intensity class is calculated for each reporting year as a percentage of the total land area.

-For each of the SPI-12 grids in the baseline and reporting period, the number of cells falling under each of the SPI drought intensity classes is counted (cellCount).
-Then, for each reporting year, the percentage of the total land area in each drought intensity class is calculated.
+For each of the annual SPI-12 grids, the total number of cells falling in any of the SPI drought intensity classes is counted (cellCount).
+Then, for each reporting year, the percentage of the total land area under drought is calculated.
 The formula is as follows:

-$P_{ij} = \frac{cellCount_{ij}}{Total\ number\ of\ cells} \times 100$
+$P_{j} = \frac{cellCount_{j}}{\text{Total number of cells}} \times 100$

 Where:

-- “P{sub}`ij`” is the proportion of land under the drought intensity class _i_ in the reporting year _j_
+- “P{sub}`j`” is the proportion of land under drought in the reporting year (j)
-- “cellCount{sub}`ij`” is the number of pixels under the drought intensity class _i_ in the reporting year _j_
+- “cellCount{sub}`j`” is the total number of pixels under drought in the reporting year (j)
-- “Total number of cells’” is all the grid cells within the country Party’s land area.
+- “Total number of cells” is all the grid cells within the country Party’s land area.

-The total area falling under each of the drought intensity classes in each year is calculated by multiplying cellCount by the area of the cells (a constant value, since the drought intensity class grid was previously converted to an equal-area projection).
+The total area falling under drought in each year is calculated by multiplying cellCount by the area of the cells (a constant value, since the drought intensity class grid was previously converted to an equal-area projection).

-#### Step 5:  Create a gridded spatial summary for the baseline and reporting periods
+#### Step 5:  Create drought intensity maps for four-year periods

-In addition to the tabular reports described above, indicator SO 1-3 should also be summarized spatially to map the most extreme conditions that occurred in the baseline and reporting periods.
+In addition to the tabular reports described above, indicator SO 3-1 should also be summarized spatially to map the highest intensity drought conditions that occurred over four-year periods.
+Four-year periods are chosen to reduce the reporting burden and amount of data that would be associated with annual reporting of spatial information.

-To summarize the reporting period spatially, the most extreme drought intensity class should be identified for each grid cell for each reporting year within the reporting period.
+To summarize these periods spatially, for each grid cell the highest drought intensity class in that cell should be identified within the four-year periods.
+For example if a grid cell has the values (mild, mild, moderate, mild) for a given four-year period, then the cell should contain the value for “moderate” for that four-year period.

-Data for the baseline period should be summarized spatially using the gridded SPI-12 data in four-year intervals (2000–2003, 2004–2007, 2008–2011 and 2012–2015), reflecting the reporting periods used for SO3 monitoring.
-In this case, the most extreme drought intensity class should be reported for each grid cell for each four-year period within the baseline.
+The highest drought intensity for the four-year periods should be mapped using the gridded SPI-12 data in four-year intervals (2000–2003, 2004–2007, 2008–2011, 2012–2015, 2016-2019 and 2020-2023).
+If country Parties have gaps (i.e., years missing) in their data sets they should summarize over the most appropriate periods to align as closely as possible with the above four-year periods.
+For example, if part of the data set is represented by 2004, 2007, 2008, 2009, 2011, then the most appropriate summary periods would be (2004, 2007) and (2008, 2009, 2011).

 #### Step 6: Verify the results

-Parties should be aware of the limitations related to the use of SPI as a single drought indicator and critically review the default data vis-à-vis the national rain gauge data and other meteorological sources before submitting the reports to the UNCCD.
+Parties should be aware of the limitations related to the use of SPI as a single drought indicator and critically review the default data vis-à-vis the national rain gauge data and other meteorological sources before submitting their national reports.

-#### Step 7: Generate reports
+#### Step 7: Save form and submit for review

-Once verified by the Parties, the estimated drought hazard values for the reporting and baseline periods should be officially submitted to the UNCCD.
-Observed changes and their interpretation may be described in the “Qualitative Assessment” field of the PRAIS 4 platform.
+Observed changes and their interpretation may be described in the comments fields associated with the reporting tables of the PRAIS 4 platform.

-Default maps or maps generated in Trends.Earth using national data representing drought hazard for the baseline/reporting period are made available in the PRAIS 4 platform.
+Default drought intensity maps or maps generated in Trends.Earth using national data representing the highest intensity drought conditions for four-year periods are made available in the PRAIS 4 platform.
 More specifically, the following maps will be available:

-- Drought hazard in first epoch of baseline period (2000–2003)
-- Drought hazard in second epoch of baseline period (2004–2007)
-- Drought hazard in third epoch of baseline period (2008–2011)
-- Drought hazard in fourth epoch of baseline period (2012–2015)
-- Drought hazard in the reporting period (2016–2019)
+- Highest intensity drought conditions in 2000–2003
+- Highest intensity drought conditions in 2004–2007
+- Highest intensity drought conditions in 2008–2011
+- Highest intensity drought conditions in 2012–2015
+- Highest intensity drought conditions in 2016–2019
+- Highest intensity drought conditions in 2020–2023

-These maps represent the most extreme conditions that occurred in each epoch, as explained in Step 5.
-Parties are also encouraged to submit narratives on the methodology, data sources and data accuracy in the event that the estimates are derived from national data using the “General Comment” field.
-It would also be beneficial to report on special cases and issues, describing situations where SPI values might be less reliable and providing the rationale to adopt a different methodology.
+Parties should note that the default four-year drought intensity maps are based on the same default data reported in SO3-1.T1.
+However, as explained in step 5, should a Party report national data and there are years missing, the summary maps can be produced using the available data that aligns best with the above four-year periods.
+Parties are also encouraged to submit narratives, by using the “General Comments” field, on the methodology, data sources, data accuracy and data gaps in the event that the estimates are derived from national data.
+It would also be beneficial to report on special cases and issues, describing situations where SPI values might be less reliable and providing the rationale for adoption of a different methodology.

+Once the form has been completed and verified by the Parties, it should be marked as “In Review” and then saved.
+Once the UNCCD has completed its review and all issues have been addressed, the form can be marked as “Finalized” and then Saved.

 ### 3.1.4.
 Dependencies

-Drought hazard data relies on the total land area reported in table SO1-1.T1 to calculate the proportion of total land area under drought.
+Drought hazard data relies on the total land area reported in table CP-1.T1 to calculate the proportion of total land area under drought.
 SO 3-1 outputs are also used as an input for calculating indicator SO 3-2.

 ### 3.1.5.
 Challenges